TaylanUB/zisp/html/notes/nan.md

     { sign == 0x1, exp == 0x7ff, quiet == 0x1, rest >= 0x1 } :: Negative

 But, I hear you say, the positive range is missing zero!
 Worry not, for maths is wizardry.
-We will actually store positive values as their unary complement (bitwise NOT) meaning that all bits being set is our zero, and only the LSB being set is the highest possible value.
+We will actually store positive values as their ones' complement (bitwise NOT) meaning that all bits being set is our zero, and only the LSB being set is the highest possible value.

 This must be combined with a bitwise OR mask, to ensure that the 13 highest of the 64 bits turn into the correct starting bit pattern for a signed NaN.
-Unpacking it is just as simple: Take the unary complement (bitwise NOT) and then use an AND mask to unset the 13 highest:
+Unpacking it is just as simple: Take the ones' complement (bitwise NOT) and then use an AND mask to unset the 13 highest:

     POS_INT_PACK(x)   = ~x | 0xfff8000000000000